Papilionaceous flower

-Papilionaceous flowers (from Latin: papilion, a butterfly) are flowers with the characteristic irregular and butterfly-like corolla found in many, though not all, plants of the species-rich Faboideae subfamily of legumes.
+Papilionaceous flowers (from Latin: papilion, a butterfly) are flowers with the characteristic irregular and butterfly-like corolla found in many, though not all, plants of the species-rich subfamily Faboideae of legumes.
 Tournefort suggested that the term Flores papilionacei originated with Valerius Cordus, who applied it to the flowers of the bean.

 Structure

 Corolla

 The flowers have a bilateral symmetry with the corolla consisting of five petals.
 A single, large, upper petal is known as the banner (also vexillum or standard petal).
 The semi-cylindrical base of the banner embraces and compresses two equal and smaller lateral wings (or alae).
 The wings in turn enclose a pair of small keel petals, that are situated somewhat lower than the wings, but are interior to them.
 They have concave sides and correspond with the shape of the wings.
 The two keel petals are fused at their bases or stuck together to form a boat-shaped structure that encloses the essential flower organs, namely the androecium and gynoecium.
 Typically these flowers have a vexillary (i.e. descendingly imbricate or overlapping) aestivation.